 Students wishing to study Economics will have gained a Grade 5 or above in English and a Grade 6 or above in Maths.
+If GCSE Economics has been studied students should have achieved a Grade 6.
 If Economics has not been studied previously academic suitability will be based on candidate's overall qualifications and profile.